George Henry Moore (politician): Organiser of Famine relief

-During the Great Famine (1845-1852) Mayo was one of the counties worst ravaged by starvation and illness, but none of Moore's tenants starved, nor were any evicted—a fact he was to uphold twice in libel cases against The Times regarding the treatment of tenants and his character.
+During the Great Famine (1845–1852) Mayo was one of the counties worst ravaged by starvation and illness, but none of Moore's tenants starved, nor were any evicted—a fact he was to uphold twice in libel cases against The Times regarding the treatment of tenants and his character.
 Moore reduced rents: a full remission for any tenant paying £5 per year and 75% remission for those paying under £10 per annum.
-Together with the Marquess of Sligo and Sir Robert Lynch-Blosse, from the United States he imported 1,000 tonnes of flour for distribution among tenants at half cost.
+Although scolded by Marquess of Sligo for not evicting his tenants en masse, with the Marquess and another neighbouring landowner, Sir Robert Lynch-Blosse, Moore imported 1,000 tonnes of flour from the United States for distribution among tenants at half cost.
 As the famine got worse Moore gave grazing lands to the people and placed others directly under his care on his own estate at Moore Hall.
 His estate gradually fell into debt, forcing him during 1854 to sell half his property for £5,900.